Julian Merryweather: Professional career

-Cleveland Indians
+Cleveland Indians (2014–2018)

-Draft and minor leagues
+Minor leagues

 The Cleveland Indians selected Merryweather in the fifth round of the 2014 Major League Baseball draft.
 He made his professional debut with the Mahoning Valley Scrappers going 1–2 with a 3.66 ERA in 13 games.
 He pitched 2015 with the Lake County Captains, posting a 4.08 ERA in 702/3 innings, and 2016 with the Lynchburg Hillcats and Akron RubberDucks, going a combined 13–6 with 2.60 ERA in 24 games started between both teams.
 Merryweather started 2017 with Akron and was promoted to the Columbus Clippers during the season.
 In 25 total games between Akron and Columbus, Merryweather pitched to a 7–9 record and 5.32 ERA.
 The Indians added him to their 40-man roster after the season.

 Merryweather injured his pitching elbow during the Indians' 2018 spring training camp.
 The Indians subsequently announced he would need Tommy John surgery and would miss the entire 2018 season.

-Toronto Blue Jays
+Toronto Blue Jays (2019–2022)

-On October 5, 2018, Merryweather was sent to the Toronto Blue Jays as the player to be named later from the earlier trade for Josh Donaldson.
+On October 5, 2018, Merryweather was sent to the Toronto Blue Jays as the player to be named later from the trade that sent Josh Donaldson to Cleveland in August of that year.

-In 2019, Merryweather made two appearances in the 2019 minor league season, and played for the Scottsdale Scorpions of the Arizona Fall League during the offseason.
+In 2019, Merryweather made two appearances, starting a game apiece for the rookie–level Gulf Coast Blue Jays and High–A Dunedin Blue Jays.
+He played for the Scottsdale Scorpions of the Arizona Fall League during the offseason.
+Merryweather did not open the 2020 season with an affiliate after the minor league season was cancelled because of the COVID-19 pandemic.

 Major leagues

-Merryweather made his major league debut on August 20, 2020 against the Philadelphia Phillies.
-On August 26, 2020, he made his first MLB start.
+Merryweather made his major league debut on August 20, 2020, against the Philadelphia Phillies.
+On August 26, he made his first MLB start.
 With the 2020 Toronto Blue Jays, Merryweather appeared in 13 games, compiling a 0-0 record with 4.15 ERA and 15 strikeouts in 13 innings pitched.

 On May 5, 2021, Merryweather was placed on the 60-day injured list with an oblique strain.
 On September 8, Merryweather was activated off of the injured list.
+He made 13 appearances for Toronto, posting a 4.85 ERA with 12 strikeouts and 2 saves.

+On July 2, 2022, Merryweather was placed on the 60-day injured list with an oblique injury.
+He was activated on September 5.
+He made 26 total appearances for Toronto on the year, posting a 6.75 ERA with 23 strikeouts in 26 2/3 innings pitched.

 Merryweather was designated for assignment by the Blue Jays on January 10, 2023, after the signing of Brandon Belt became official.